cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ObjectApi.md

 	domain = "LOCAL"
 )

 id = 1 # int | Specifies the id of the Object.
-body = CommonObjectActionRequest6fcd8fa0A0964b078c843bdc27610432(
-        environment="kVMware",
-    ) # CommonObjectActionRequest6fcd8fa0A0964b078c843bdc27610432 | Specifies the parameters to perform an action on an object.
+body = ObjectActionRequest() # ObjectActionRequest | Specifies the parameters to perform an action on an object.

 # example passing only required values which don't have defaults set
 try: